RockmanEXEZone/chaudloader/README.md

 --

--- Unmarshals an .map + .mpak file. function chaudloader.Mpak(map_contents: string, mpak_contents): Mpak
+-- Unmarshals an .map + .mpak file. function chaudloader.Mpak(map_contents: string, mpak_contents: string): Mpak

 -- Inserts an entry at the given ROM address into the mpak.
 Existing entries will be clobbered.
 If contents is nil, the entry will be deleted. function chaudloader.Mpak:__newindex(rom_addr: number, contents: string)